cruatta/cruatta/README.md

 ### Hi, I'm Cameron :wave:

-🎩 Professionally, I'm a Security Engineer.
+🎩 Security Engineer and Software Engineer

-🐻 I currently work at Dave: [@cameron-ruatta-dave](https://github.com/cameron-ruatta-dave).
+🐻 I work at Dave as the Tech Lead for the Product Security team: [@cameron-ruatta-dave](https://github.com/cameron-ruatta-dave).

 💠 I have a background in Software Engineering and was a professional Software Engineer before diving into Product Security.